Isla Aguada: History

-On December 1 2020, Isla Aguada was added to the "Pueblos Mágicos" national program.
+On December 1, 2020, Isla Aguada was added to the "Pueblos Mágicos" national program.

 Geography

 Isla Aguada is part of the Área de Protección de Flora y Fauna Laguna de Términos.
-The area nearby Isla Aguada is specially known for its common bottlenose dolphins, which can be found in the Laguna de Términos throughout the year and attracts tourism to the town.
+The area near Isla Aguada is specially known for its common bottlenose dolphins, which can be found in the Laguna de Términos throughout the year and attract tourism to the town.

 Isla Pájaros (Bird Island) is an islet that receives local and migratory seabirds, such as ducks, herons, frigates and seagulls.
 Isla Pájaros is also home of the jabiru, which is the largest seabird of the Americas.